Model Based Reinforcement Learning with Non-Gaussian Environment Dynamics and its Application to Portfolio Optimization: Abstract

 \section{Abstract}

-With the fast development of quantitative portfolio optimization in financial engineering, lots of promising algorithmic trading strategies have shown competitive advantages in recent years.
-However, the environment from real financial markets is complex and hard to be fully simulated, considering non-stationarity of the stock data, unpredictable hidden causal factors and so on.
-Fortunately, difference of stock prices is often stationary series, and the internal relationship between difference of stocks can be linked to the decision-making process, then the portfolio should be able to achieve better performance.
-In this paper, we demonstrate normalizing flows is adopted to simulated high-dimensional joint probability of the complex trading environment, and develop a novel model based reinforcement learning framework to better understand the intrinsic mechanisms of quantitative online trading.
-Second, we experiment various stocks from three different financial markets (Dow, NASDAQ and S\&P 500) and show that among these three financial markets, Dow gets the best performance results on various evaluation metrics under our back-testing system.
-Especially, our proposed method even resists big drop (less maximum drawdown) during COVID-19 pandemic period when the financial market got unpredictable crisis.
-All these results are comparatively better than modeling the state transition dynamics with independent Gaussian Processes.
-Third, we utilize a causal analysis method to study the causal relationship among different stocks of the environment.
-Further, by visualizing high dimensional state transition data comparisons from real and virtual buffer with t-SNE, we uncover some effective patterns of better portfolio optimization strategies.
-Our methodology will be beneficial to decision making process in many automatic trading systems.
+With the fast development of quantitative portfolio optimization in financial engineering, lots of AI-based algorithmic trading strategies have demonstrated promising results, among which reinforcement learning begins to manifest competitive advantages.
+However, the environment from real financial markets is complex and hard to be fully simulated, considering factors such as abrupt transitions, unpredictable hidden causal factors, heavy tail properties and so on.
+Thus, in this paper, first, we adopt a heavy-tailed preserving normalizing flows to simulate high-dimensional joint probability of the complex trading environment and develop a model-based reinforcement learning framework to better understand the intrinsic mechanisms of quantitative online trading.
+Second, we experiment with various stocks from three different financial markets (Dow, NASDAQ and S\&P) and show that among these three financial markets, Dow gets the best performance based on various evaluation metrics under our back-testing system.
+Especially, our proposed method is able to mitigate the impact of unpredictable financial market crises during the COVID-19 pandemic, resulting in a lower maximum drawdown.
+Third, we also explore the explanation of our RL algorithm.
+(1), we utilize the pattern causality method to study the interactive relation among different stocks in the environment.
+(2), We analyze the dynamic loss and actor loss to ensure the convergence of our strategies.
+(3), by visualizing high dimensional state transition data comparisons from real and virtual buffers with t-SNE, we uncover some effective patterns of better portfolio optimization strategies.
+(4), we also utilize eigenvalue analysis to study the convergence properties of the environment's model.